Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a brutal symbol, your work to pulse in a nauseating, almost painful fashion.
 Make a Focus attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Apply 8 + 2 \* Presence stacks of the affliction of your choice.
 - **2 essence:** Apply 12 + 3 \* Presence stacks of the affliction of your choice.